Party Smart Tips

 - Record how much you spend on drinking.
 The average student spends $900 per year on alcohol.
 Maybe you would like to redirect some of that money.

 - Of course, it’s never a great idea to leave a bar or party with someone you’ve just met.
-As nice as he or she may seem, you never really know for sure—especially if you’ve been drinking and your judgment is impaired.
+As nice as the person may seem, you never really know for sure—especially if you’ve been drinking and your judgment is impaired.

 - Trust your instincts.
 If something doesn’t feel right to you, it probably isn’t.
 Get the heck out of there—and don’t look back.